ozzyjohnson/docker-wheezy-cloudtools/README.md

 #### Name:

-Creating a set of volumes for export to future containers with the convenience of ```--volumes-from``` in place a list of mounts.
+Create a set of volumes for export to future containers with the convenience of ```--volumes-from``` in place a list of mounts.

 	docker run \
 	  --name cloudtools-auth \